-The Good folks at SQLdbatips.com created back in 2005 a nice little tool which helps you migrate your Reporting Services Reports from 1 environment to another.
+The Good folks at SQLdbatips created back in 2005 a nice little tool which helps you migrate your Reporting Services Reports from 1 environment to another.
 This tool is called RSScripter.
-To read more about this tool or to download the tool, it is available here – RSScripter .
+It looks like this tool is now longer available for download.

 The installation of this tool is pretty simple.
 Once you have downloaded the zip file you just need to unzip it to the appropriate location you will like to work from.
 Job done for your installation.
 How simple was that for and installation?